gasagna/FANN.jl/README.md

     sumabs2(predict(net, X) - y)

 since `mse` uses the internal tanh error function, that is default in the FANN c library.

 Finally, networks can be saved and loaded to/from a file

-    save(net, "net.net")
+    savenet(net, "net.net")
-    net = load("net.net")
+    net = loadnet("net.net")

 Note